uw-midsun/firmware/project/README.md

 # Projects

 Projects are stored in this directory.
-Each folder represents an individual project, identified by the folder's name and the existance of a `rules.mk` in the folder's root.
+Each folder represents an individual project, identified by the folder's name and the existence of a `rules.mk` in the folder's root.

 This is an example of a standard project's structure.
 ````